BarnardArchives/barnard_isle_docker/README.md

 ### Phase 3: Initialize MySQL.

+This step is designed to focus on importing our existing Drupal and Fedora SQL tables into a persisted Docker _volume_.

+You may import your SQL databases from the CLI or using [phpMyAdmin](https://www.phpMyAdmin.net/) a web interface for managing MySQL servers.

+  1. Place your SQL dumps in the `mysql\data` folder.
+This folder is only used for import and can be deleted when we're finished.
+  2. Open a terminal and `cd` to the folder with your docker-compose.yml
+  3. Start MySQL
-  1. From the folder with the docker-compose.yml please type `docker-compose up -d mysql` OR if you would like to use PHPMyAdmin just run `docker-compose up -d myadmin` and it will start both.
+     - CLI: run `docker-compose up -d mysql`
+     - phpMyAdmin: run `docker-compose up -d myadmin` (this will start the server as well.)
+  4. Import your data
+     - CLI: run `docker exec -it isle-a2-mysql bash` to connect to your container.
+Import your sql dumps: `cd /sql_databases_for_import` `mysql -uroot -p<MYSQLROOTPASS> < *.sql`
-  2. Connect to your sql instance `docker exec -it isle-a2-mysql bash` and import your sql dumps located in /sql_databases_for_import.
-Alternatively see the docker-compose on how to connect to PHPMyAdmin and get importing that way (i.e., just visit http://<host_ip>:8081/. the host is `mysql` username `root` password from the MySQL ENV.).
+     - phpMyAdmin: to connect phpMyAdmin visit http://<host_ip>:8081/.
+To login, the host is `mysql` username `root` password from the MySQL ENV.
+Click on import, browse to `/sql_databases_for_import` and, one by one, import your data.
-  3. Once you have that done that is, your imports are complete.
+  5. Exit the container OR stop phpMyAdmin
+     - CLI: `exit;`
+     - phpMyAdmin: `docker-compose stop myadmin`
+  5. Your imports are complete!
+Your SQL data is now persisted in a Docker-controlled volume.
-  4. Comment out the lines in docker-compose for the import folder (if you'd like).
+  6. Please comment out the line in docker-compose for the mysql import folder.
+Do not remove the SQL files until you're done testing and satisfied.
-  5. If you've used PHPMyAdmin and are now done with it `docker-compose stop myadmin`

 ### Phase 4: Launch the rest of the stack.
-  1. Start the remainder of the stack with `docker-compose up -d`.
+  1. Start the remainder of the stack with `docker-compose up -d`
+  2. If phpMyAdmin restarts: `docker-compose stop myadmin`

+### Phase 5: Update your Islandora Drupal settings and HACK:
+  0. Website look funky?
+Check your VHOSTS - I need to write more about this (new feature as of 17 FEB 2018).
+  1. Visit your site at http://<host_ip>/.
+If you ran are local to the instance (i.e., you're on the `host`) you can try (http://0.0.0.0:80).
+  2. Login normally
+  3. Settings -> Islandora -> Fedora, change the host to read `fedora` (i.e., `http://fedora:8080/fedora`)
+  4. Settings -> Islandora -> Solr Index, change the host to read `solr` (e.g., `http://solr:8080/solr/collection1`)

-Visit your site and do things.
+Visit your site and test!
 It will be at whatever the EXTERNAL IP of your host is.
-Port 80, 8080, 8081, 8091 are the important ones?
-In Drupal you will need to change your fedora URL to read to be "fedora" and your solr host to be "solr" - you can use container names if that fails.
+Port 80, 443, 8080, 8081, 8091 are the cool ones... please read the docker-compose for port forwards.